pastynko/IpCamera/README.md

 ## Moving PTZ capable cameras

 Currently there are two ways to move the camera, 1 is with Onvif Absolute move, and the second is with Onvif presets.
-The full example above shows how to use the Absolute move method which when a control is moved, it will wait until the next poll time has arrived and make all the movements at the same time.
+The full example above shows how to use the Absolute move method.
+When a control is moved, it will wait until the next poll time to arrive and make all the movements at the same time.
-Not all cameras support Absolute movements, so the below Onvif Preset method is easier to use, does not need a rule to set 3 different values from a single button, and does not wait for the Poll time to arrive.
+Not all cameras support Absolute movements, so the below Onvif Preset method is easier to use, does not need a rule to set 3 different values from a single button, and does not wait for the poll time to arrive.

 item: